chimera-linux/chimera-linux.github.io/downloads.md

 images require a SLOF-based or OpenPOWER machine with at least POWER8 processor or equivalent (VSX support is required).

+The images are hybrid (you can boot them off either USB stick or optical media).

 At least **1GB of RAM** is recommended for graphical desktop.
 You may need more than that if you choose to boot with the ramdisk option, as the whole system is copied into RAM in those cases.
 Console images should be able to